 29.8 Verbs with First and Second Aorist Forms

-When a verb has both types of aorist, it is often the case that the FIRST AORIST is TRANSITIVE, and the SECOND AORIST is INTRANSITIVE.
+Most verbs are formed only in the FIRST or SECOND AORIST.
+If, however, a verb has BOTH a first and second aorist form, it is often the case that the FIRST AORIST is TRANSITIVE, and the SECOND AORIST is INTRANSITIVE.
 For example:

 • ἵστημι, στήσω, ἔστησα/ἔστην stand